Register Owner: CTO and General Counsel

 Retiring a model

-- The current entry is moved to the Retired table below with the retirement date and the replacement model (if any).
+When a model is retired or replaced:- The current entry is moved to the Retired table below with the retirement date and the replacement model (if any).

 - Customers affected are notified per the relevant DPA notice obligations.